St Alban’s RC Primary School

 - Set up Individual Support Plans shared between children, parents and the staff and SENCO involved with the child;

-- Hold review meetings with families for children with a SEND each term;
+- Hold regular review meetings with families for children with a SEND e;

 - Evaluate intervention groups, data and strategies on a termly basis;